mccabete/SpatialAdjacency/README.md

 Analyses associated with Mike Dietze ( [github](https://github.com/mdietze), [web](http://people.bu.edu/dietze/dietze.html) ) and I's in prep manuscript *Scaling contagious disturbance:a spatially-implicit dynamic model*

 _Data_
-Contains intermediate datasets generated from LANDFIRE rasters (Using functions found in Data_Generation_Functions).
-Datasets are pre-subset and pre quality controlled.
+Contains intermediate datasets generated from LANDFIRE rasters (Using functions found in Data_Generation_Functions, specifically the remote submission scripts).
+Datasets are pre quality controlled.
 For information on subsetting and quality control see Empirical Analysis file in the MLE_Analysis folder.

 Original Landfire data available at: https://www.landfire.gov/disturbance_2.php

 _Simulations_
-Contains the functions used to generate simulations Figures 1-4, Figure 7 and Figure 8.
+Contains the functions used to generate simulations Figures 1-3, Figure 6 and Figure 8.

 _MLE Analysis_